Resilio Connect Management Console allows to remotely disconnect an agent and thus remove it from all jobs.

 Removing Management console agent

-If you accidentally removed Management console agent, it will automatically re-connect to Management console after 420 seconds.
-You'll also need to re-add it to its jobs and groups.
+If admin accidentally removed Management console agent, it will automatically re-connect to Management console after 420 seconds.
+It's also necessary to add the agent back to is groups and jobs.

 Removing agent from the agent's side